backslashart-2018/backslashart.github.io/_posts/2019-02-01-creating-ambience-sounds-and-an-update-on-animation.md

 ---
 layout: post
-title:  "Creating Ambient sounds and an Update on Animation"
+title:  "Creating Ambient Sounds and an Update on Animation"
 date:   2019-02-01 22:13:00
 categories: Max Ableton
 ---